thechosen1xxx/code-examples/README.md

 ##code-examples
 ### Instructions
+This is exercise meant to be a validation of fundamental knowledge of basic concepts.
+Unfortunately, too many candidates who claim to have expert level knowledge of web application development fail to grasp the basics.
+This should be trivially easy for those with actual skills.

 1. Fork this repo.
-2. Provide answers to tasks in the form of new code.
+2. Provide answers to tasks in the form of new code & comments.
 3. Commit your code
 4. If you want to keep your submission in a private repo, add <code>thajosh</code> to the repo as a member with view access.